Terms and Conditions

 9.5 Customer’s Risk using November First's payment services in the event of bankruptcy and risk transition between parties involved

-For November First to preserve its license as a payment institution from the Danish FSA, Law No 1024 Payments Act require that November First, both provides solvency as security for customers possible loss on payments and execute payments on behalf of the Customer via segregated accounts.
-This ensures the Customer's funds against creditor prosecution in the event of November First going bankrupt.
+For November First to preserve its license as a payment institution from the Danish FSA, the Payments Act require that November First, both provides solvency as security for customers possible loss on payments and execute payments on behalf of the Customer via segregated accounts.
+This ensures the Customer's funds against creditor prosecution in the event of November First’s bankruptcy.

-- According to the Payments Act, a payment institution such as November First A/S is required by law to secure the funds transferred from the Customer as part of the execution of a transaction.
-At November First A/S, the funds are secured by placing them in a separate account, a so-called segregated account, with SEB (Skandiviska Enskilda Banken), where the Customer’s funds are secured in the event of bankruptcy of November First A/S. A trustee will thus not be able to make outlays in the Customers on behalf of creditors.
+• According to the Payments Act, a payment institution such as November First A/S is required by law to secure the funds transferred from the Customer as part of the execution of a transaction.
+At November First A/S, the funds are secured by placing them in a separate account, a so-called segregated account, with SEB (Skandiviska Enskilda Banken), where the Customer’s funds are secured in the event of bankruptcy of November First A/S. A curator will thus not be able to make distraint in the Customers deposited funds on behalf of creditors.
 Customers' payments will instead either be transferred to final recipient or returned to the Customer.

-9.7 Customer risks after sending payment to final recipient
+9.7 Customer risks after sending payment to final beneficiary

 The rules for capital markets also ensure that payments made by November First initiate from/to SEB's partner banks on the execution of payment to the final beneficiary are considered in "transit", which means that payments must be executed before bankruptcy occurs.